Red Sea Dam

-The Red Sea dam is a speculative macro-engineering proposal put forward in 2007 by a group of scientists and engineers.
+The Red Sea Dam is a speculative macro-engineering proposal put forward in 2007 by a group of scientists and engineers.
 Although the authors' intentions are to explore "the ethical and environmental dilemmas and some of the political implications of macro-engineering", the proposal has attracted both criticism and ridicule.

 Proposal

 The idea is to dam the Red Sea at its southern end where the Bab-al-Mandab Strait is only 29 km wide.
-Natural evaporation would rapidly lower the level of the enclosed Red Sea.
-The dam would also lower the Red Sea by about 2.1 meters per year (6.8 feet per year).
+Natural evaporation would rapidly lower the level of the enclosed Red Sea, by about 2.1 meters per year (6.8 feet per year).
 Water rushing back into the sea would then drive turbines to generate electricity.
 The dam would have the potential to generate 50 gigawatts of emissions-free hydroelectric power.
 In comparison, the largest nuclear power plant in the United States has an output of 3.2 gigawatts.

 Implications

 The proposal's authors point out that "Macro-engineering projects of this size cause massive destruction of existing ecologies", a point emphasized by critics who note the damage caused by current, far smaller schemes.

 The authors also note the benefits of the project.
 Besides helping to satisfy the region's growing energy needs, there are environmental benefits to the scheme: "On the positive side of the environmental scale, however, are the big reductions of greenhouse gas emissions, and the reduced pace of fossil hydrocarbon resource exhaustion".

-Influential scientists such as Peter Bosshard, policy director of International Rivers in California, condemned the scheme as ludicrous.
+Peter Bosshard, policy director of International Rivers in California, an anti-dam organization, condemned the scheme as ludicrous.